flatironinstitute/sciware/36_ReproduciblePaper/main.md

 ![](assets/reproducibility.png)

 #note: before we get started, let's define our terms.
-I'm using the definitions from the Turing Way, which locates reproducible research here: can I run the same analysis on the same data and get the same output? these other quadrants are also really important for good science, but beyond the scope of this talk.
+I'm using the definitions from the Turing Way, which locates reproducible research here: can I run the same analysis on the same data and get the same output? these other quadrants are also really important for good science and we should generally aim for all of them, but beyond the scope of this talk.

 of these quadrants, reproducible should be the easiest. but that doesn't mean it's *easy*